aanabya/minicurso/README.md

 # Minicurso
-Minicurso do Catalisa 2022- API do Ricky and Morty
+Minicurso do Catalisa 2022- Como consumir a API do Ricky and Morty